 Relation to academic freedom.
 The classroom or other instructional setting (e.g., studio, laboratory, office hours) presents special issues because academic freedom protects the expression of ideas, even where the idea or its expression is perceived to be mature, controversial, explicit, graphic, or offensive.
 Nevertheless, conduct that would otherwise constitute violation of this policy will not be exempt merely because it occurs in an instructional setting.
 Rather, the investigation will consider the legitimate pedagogical context and will take into account discipline-specific guidelines for professional practice as defined by the appropriate educational unit.

-Accordingly, broad deference is given if the conduct that was the basis for the complaint occurred in an instructional context.
+Accordingly, appropriate deference is given if the conduct that was the basis for the complaint occurred in an instructional context.
 When there is a legitimate pedagogical basis, the presentation or discussion of sexual topics that are mature, controversial, graphic, or explicit shall not be considered sexual harassment even if some persons find these topics subjectively offensive.

 Responsibility to Report.
-All Ohio University faculty, administrators, and staff (except those identified as confidential resources) have a duty to immediately report violations of this policy to the Title IX Coordinator if they receive a complaint of a violation or observe or learn of conduct that is reasonably believed to violate this policy.
+All Ohio University faculty, administrators, and staff (except those identified as confidential resources, as defined in Policy 03.004) have a duty to immediately report violations of this policy to the Title IX Coordinator if they receive a complaint of a violation or observe or learn of conduct that is reasonably believed to violate this policy.

 In addition to the duty to report sexual misconduct to the Title IX Coordinator as identified in the prior paragraphs, in some circumstances there is also a duty to report allegations of criminal conduct to law enforcement.
 Section 2921.22 of the Revised Code requires every person who knows that a felony has been or is being committed, to report it to law enforcement.
 It is a criminal offense to